unrealwork/atsd-use-cases/USMortality/README.md

 ### ATSD Schema
 ---------------

-Before we get in to SQL queries, let us begin by running through the data schema of ATSD.
+Before we get in to creating SQL queries, let us begin by running through the data schema of ATSD.
 Let's look at pneumonia and influenza deaths in Boston, Massachusetts.
 An output from Chart Lab for this configuration is shown below.

 ![Figure 36](Images/Figure36.png)

 Below is a list and brief descriptions of some dataset schema terminology we will be using.

-* Entity - name of the dataset that we loaded from [data.gov](https://www.data.gov/), in our case `mr8w-325u`.
+* Entity - name of the dataset that we loaded from data.gov, in our case `mr8w-325u`.
 It is equal to the Unique Identifier published on [data.gov](https://data.cdc.gov/api/views/mr8w-325u).
   Each dataset from data.gov has only one entity.
-Below is a code snippet.

 ```json
   "id" : "mr8w-325u",